DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * path **required** `string`: The path to the attribute.
+  * associations `string`: Associated values to return in the response, separated by semicolons (;).
+This call supports DataReference to return attributes with data references.
+If this parameter is not specified, DataReference values are not returned.
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Attribute](#attribute)